 Juventus has an aim at bringing back current Paris Saint-Germain forward Moise Kean to the club over the next summer transfer window, according to a report from the Italian-based outlet CalcioMercato.

-Juventus will make another attempt to sign Kean, but the potential signing will hinge on two key factors.
+Juventus will make another attempt to sign Kean, but this potential signing will hinge on two key factors.
 For one, the Serie A side will be wary of the asking price that Everton may settle with for the Italian forward.
-On the other hand, Kean’s club preference will play a significant role in whether he may rejoin Juventus or also stay with Everton following his current loan move.
+On the other hand, Kean’s club preference will play a significant role in whether he may rejoin Juventus or stay with Everton following his current loan move.
 The report notes that for now, Kean has a focus on his current run with PSG and also on aiming to make Italy’s Euro 2020 final squad list.

 Juventus may face competition from PSG for Kean.
 The French side is reportedly pondering whether to push forward with making the current loan move a permanent transfer stay.